chainborngame/creating-chainborn/README.md

 spy kind all tests.py output --html --stop-on-error
 ```

+Give it some time to finish.
+If we get noe output that means all tests are passing and we are ready to compile the contracts.

 # Compile the contracts

 First, edit the `compile.py` file replacing `admin` with your Tezos address.